UBC-Astrophysics/ObsPlan/README.md

   P(data) is constant with position so we neglect it.

-1) Load the skymap
+1. Load the skymap
-2) Load the optional galaxy density map
+2. Load the optional galaxy density map
-  a) If one map has nside greater than the other, resample the map with the larger value of nside to that of the smaller.
+  a.
+If one map has nside greater than the other, resample the map with the larger value of nside to that of the smaller.
-  b) Multiply the resulting maps together
+  b.
+Multiply the resulting maps together
-3) Resample the probability map to the value of nside parameter (if different)
+3. Resample the probability map to the value of nside parameter (if different)
-4) Sort the array by the probability
+4. Sort the array by the probability
-5) Output the top N regions with healpix number, RA, Dec and probability
+5. Output the top N regions with healpix number, RA, Dec and probability

   or